 |Weiser Family Farms||Homepage|

-Sweet Purple Tequila peppers are available in the late summer.
+Tequila bell peppers are available in the late summer.

 Tequila bell peppers won the 42nd Mississippi Medallion award from the Mississippi Nursery & Landscape Association in 2007.
-This award is given to three selections a year that have been proven to grow well in the state, after thorough testing done at sites in the state.
+This award is given to three selections per year that have been proven to grow well in the state after thorough testing is done at sites throughout Mississippi.

 Restaurants currently purchasing this product as an ingredient for their menu.

-People have spotted Tequila Bell Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Tequila Bell Peppers using the Specialty Produce app for iPhone and Android.